-Listen to every advice you get.
+Listen to every piece of advice you get.
 Just listen.
 You don’t have to take everyone’s advice.
-Ten people will bombard you with different pieces of advice about the same situation.
+Ten people will bombard you with different parts of advice about the same situation.
 What do you do?
 You listen.

 And in the end, do what you feel is best for yourself.
 Better yet, find a mentor.
 A mentor can be any person you look up to.
 This person can give you advice and guide you toward what is right.
 Certain things can be learned only through experience.

 Why not use someone else’s experience to make decisions?
 Having a mentor means that you can understand unforeseen challenges and know that there is someone to point you in the right direction always.

 This is someone you can always consult and trust.
 Seek feedback from people you admire.
 Turn constructive criticism into actions and try to better yourself.